 The owner of Parrilla Bar Los Cerros was quite friendly, and he speaks a little bit of English.
 We chose the small plate that cost 12,000COP each, but the portion wasn’t small at all.
 The meat was well seasoned and cooked perfectly.
 It wasn’t tough, and it tasted lovely.
 The beers cost 4,000COP each for Club Colombia and Redd’s.

-Walking back home after 10:30 pm here in Cali, some of the roads were empty of traffic and quiet with most of the shops closed, and it gave me the eerie feeling.
+Walking back home after 10:30 pm here in Cali, some of the roads were empty of traffic and quiet with most of the shops closed, and it gave me an eerie feeling.
 We got back to the apartment just before 11 pm after stopping by to get some Dorada, Redd’s and also a small bottle of Cali’s Aguardiente – Blanco Del Valle.
-It content 29% alcohol with a little hint of Star Anise, but a strong taste of alcohol.
+It contains 29% alcohol with a little hint of Star Anise, but a strong taste of alcohol.
 In my opinion, it was the same as the Aguardiente antioqueño Azul that I usually had.

 Cerro de Las Tres Cruces

 The next morning after the homemade breakfast – bread, bacon, chorizo sausages and scrambled eggs, we went for a hike at Cerro de Las Tres Cruces.
-I didn’t really want to go to this place because I was more interested in going to Cristo Rey – 26 meters open-armed statue of Jesus Christ, set on a hilltop with scenic views.
+I didn’t really want to go to this place because I was more interested in going to Cristo Rey – 26 26-meter open-armed statue of Jesus Christ, set on a hilltop with scenic views.
 However, this place was closer, so I gave it a go.

 We walked towards Avenida 10b Norte but weren’t so sure about the exact entrance.
-We asked some of the local, but they also didn’t have a clue about it.
+We asked some of the locals, but they also didn’t have a clue about it.
 Thankfully we stumbled into a friendly family of three, they were also heading to the place, and we walked with them.

 The path was easy at first, but once we got to the clearing where we could see the city, the strenuous hike began.
 Some of the terrains were difficult to walk as our trainers didn’t have the grip, making it quite slippery while walking up or down this steep hill.
 There wasn’t much shade on the way up, and it was already scorching hot around 11 am.
 In the end, we stopped halfway and decided not to finish the hike.